-- The treated skin area should not be bandaged, other-wise covered or wrapped, so as to be occlusive unless directed by the physician.
+3. The treated skin area should not be bandaged, or otherwise covered or wrapped, so as to be occlusive unless directed by the physician.

-Studies in the rat following oral administration at dose levels up to 50 mcg/kg/day indicated no impairment of fertility or general reproductive performance.
+Studies in the rat following oral administration at dose levels up to 50 μg/kg/day indicated no impairment of fertility or general reproductive performance.